 1. Mix the rhubarb and sugar in a small bowl and let it sit for at least an hour (you can do this overnight too).

 2. Preheat the oven to 425ºF (220ºC).
-In a large bowl, whisk together the flour, sugar, baking powder, and salt.
+In a large bowl, whisk together the flour, sugar, baking powder, salt, and lemon zest.
 Add the cubed cold butter and rub into the flour mixture with your fingertips until the mixture resembles a coarse meal (alternatively, you can use a food processor to cut the butter).
-Strain the rhubarb from any liquid and toss in the flour butter mixture.
+Strain the rhubarb from any liquid and toss in the flour-butter mixture.

 3. In another bowl, beat the cold heavy cream, egg, vanilla.
 Add this to the flour and butter mixture and fold gently just until all of the flour has been moistened.
 Do not overwork the dough.
 Dump the dough out on to a large piece of parchment paper and gently pat the dough out until it’s about 1″ thick rectangle.